moosetechnology/moose-wiki/Developers/predefinedEntities.md

 To these five we added two more specialized "associations":
 `DereferencedInvocation` (call of a pointer to a function in C) and `FileInclude` (also in C).
-These do not reify the association as a separate entity, but they might do in the future.
+These do not reify the association as a separate entity, but they might do so in the future.
 For now there are only two traits to put at each end of the relationship:
 - `FamixTDereferencedInvocation` and `FamixTWithDereferencedInvocations` [![UML](https://img.shields.io/badge/external-UML-green)](Diagrams/derefInvok.png)